 In 2019, a group of researchers at the University of Manchester in the U.K. challenged that notion.
 After exposing mice to lights that were different in hue but equal brightness and assessing their subsequent activity, the researchers concluded that yellow light actually seems to disturb sleep more than blue.
 Warm-toned light, they hypothesized, could trick the body into thinking it’s daytime, while cooler blue light more closely mimics twilight.

-It is important to note however, that animals studies don’t always reflect the entire reality, as they often can’t translate directly to human behavior.
+However, it is important to note that animal studies don’t always reflect the entire reality, as they often can’t translate directly to human behaviour.
 Furthermore, since rodents are nocturnal, they may respond differently to light than humans do.
-Finally the lights were also kept very dim, regardless of color, which may not property represent the bright lights of electronics.
+Finally, the lights were also kept very dim, regardless of colour, which may not properly represent the bright lights of electronics.